edamla/mediterraneanagency/_books/2021-09-01-Intelligence Agencies In Ottoman Geography.md

 Omar (may Allah be pleased with him), it became the sacred city entrusted to all Muslims.
 Why is the year 2017, declared as the Year of Jerusalem, important?
-Because: it marks the 1380th anniver- sary of the conquest of Jerusalem by the Islamic
-Army Commander sent by Hz.
+Because: it marks the 1380th anniversary of the conquest of Jerusalem by the Islamic Army Commander sent by Hz.
 Omar, Abu Ubaidah ibn al-Jarrah, in 637; the 830th anniversary of the liberation of the city from the Crusaders by the Conqueror of Jerusalem, Sultan Saladin, in
-1187; the 500th anniversary of the incorporation of Jerusalem into Ottoman rule by the First Ottoman Caliph, Sultan Selim I, in 1517; the 100th anni- versary of the British occupation of Jerusalem on December 9, 1917, during the First World War; and the 50th anniversary of Israel declaring Jerusalem as its capital by occupying the entire city on June
+1187; the 500th anniversary of the incorporation of Jerusalem into Ottoman rule by the First Ottoman Caliph, Sultan Selim I, in 1517; the 100th anniversary of the British occupation of Jerusalem on December 9, 1917, during the First World War; and the 50th anniversary of Israel declaring Jerusalem as its capital by occupying the entire city on June